How to Stop Shoes From Rubbing Achilles

 You can also use soap to soften the leather.
 Take a soft bar of soap and rub it inside the rim of the heel.
 Massage it in.
 Do this every time you wear the shoes.
 After a few applications, the leather should be more comfortable against your skin.

-Stretch the Shoes
+1. Stretch The Shoes

 You don’t always need to stretch out the shoes to break them in.
 If you stretch them out too much, they may become so loose that your foot moves around inside of them.

-However, some stretch can soften the shoe.
+However, some gentle stretch can soften the shoe.
 Try wearing the footwear with a pair of thick socks for a few days.
 Don’t just sit around in them; go for walks.
 Move your feet.

-Sometimes, you don’t have too much time to break in new shoes, though.
+Sometimes, you don’t have too much time to break into new shoes, though.
 Perhaps you bought a pair of shoes at the last minute and need to wear them for a special event.
 Here are some steps that you can take:

 • Put on thick socks.